alketola/warrantnord/README.md

 **WarrantNord** is a _Tampermonkey_ user script (JavaScript) for extracting and displaying information from Nordnet.fi Certificate, Warrant and mini futures pages.
+Currently it shows graphs of buy and sell prices extracted from the page, updated every second.

-It is an ugly, monolithic script.
-Started with no particular design in mind, just trying to get it to do something.
-I hope I don't get _doomed_ by this.
+Now, it is an ugly, monolithic script.
+I started with no particular design in mind, just trying to get it to do something.
+I hope I don't get _judged_ by this.
-(I know I already am doomed by many things).
+(I know I already am _doomed_ by many things).
+I know I should consider a proper design, this is already now difficult to deal with.
 In my defence, I have to say, JS is not my main programming language.

 I started this because I'm frustrated with the free web pages of stock brokers.
 After eQ online was sold to Nordnet, the functionality of the pages was